Van Gundy selected for National 911 program

 Lyon County Emergency Communications Center director Roxanne Van Gundy has been selected for Class 14 of the Certified Public Safety Executive program through the Association of Public-Safety Communications Officials (APCO).

+Van Gundy said she has been hoping to participate in the CPE program for several years.

+“Many of my mentors have gone through the program and it’s something that I aspired to become as well,” she said.
+“I enjoy learning how I can be a better leader for our team and for our organization.
+Leadership models and theory is very interesting to me, and I love gaining skills to enhance my leadership abilities for the center and for our county.”

-According to a written release from LCECC, the CPE program is highly competitive.
-Van Gundy was selected from a pool of applicants from across the country.
+The CPE program is highly competitive, and Van Gundy was selected from a pool of applicants from across the country.
+She said she was grateful for the opportunity.

+“I truly believe that you can always get better at any level,” she said.
+“That’s why I feel like continually finding ways to better myself is important.
+My team deserves the best.”

 Van Gundy will work through the program for seven months beginning in January, and ending with a 10-day capstone course at APCO headquarters in Daytona Beach, Fla.